| |

 Our Number One favorite tool for cutting is this 12 in / 30 cm Premium Crafter’s Trimmer by Fiskars™.

-It lets us quickly cut all kinds of paper into perfect squares, rectangles, and triangles.
+You can quickly cut all kinds of paper into perfect squares, rectangles, and triangles.
 Love it, love it!

 Many print shops or copy centers will have a large-scale cutter like this that you can use free of charge.

-Probably the most well-known method of cutting a square out of a rectangular sheet of paper is the technique of folding one corner to meet the opposite edge. >
+Probably the most well-known method of cutting a square out of a

 When relying on a fold line for cutting, it might be helpful to have a pencil line as your guide.

-< Or hold the paper folded on the cut line and run a fine-tipped pencil down the crease.
+You could use a ruler to mark the line.
+Or hold the paper folded on the cut line and run a fine-tipped pencil down the crease.
+We like a mechanical-style pencil and a clear ruler for marking.

 Return to Origami Basics and Tips from Making Perfectly Square Paper